 Or buy one of these options from Maths Gear:

-- Signed DVD: includes a code sent via email for a free HD download of the show.
+- DVD: includes a code sent via email for a free HD download of the show.
+DVD is in PAL format.
 Price = p196 pence = £11.93

-You can also get our 2016 tour show Just For Graphs in the same formats - click here for more details.
+You can also get their other two shows Just For Graphs and You Can't Polish A Nerd in the same formats - click here for the full collection.

 IMPORTANT NOTE: The download code inside the gift pack can be redeemed at the Spoken Nerd shop by following this link.